 Generalized Anxiety Disorder (GAD) is one of the most common anxiety disorders worldwide.
 Characterized by uncontrollable worry and difficulties in coping with uncertainty, the prevalence of GAD seems to have increased even further since the outbreak of the Covid-19 pandemic.
 For many who suffer from GAD, the condition causes significant impairment in all aspects of life; however, treatment is often not readily available.
 Internet-delivered interventions have the potential to increase the number of people who can access treatment and thereby meet growing needs for mental healthcare – but are they effective?

 We conducted a meta-analysis of 20 studies of internet-delivered interventions to assess their overall effectiveness in alleviating symptoms of GAD.
-The results, published in Depression and Anxiety, showed that digitally delivered treatments are ultimately effective and are a practical mode of treatment for the condition.
+The results, published in Depression and Anxiety, showed that digitally delivered treatments, are ultimately effective and are a practical mode of treatment for the condition.
 It also appeared that improvements were maintained after users had completed treatment.
-Besides improvements in anxiety and worry, we also saw improvements in daily functioning, quality of life, and depression – an important finding has given the close links between anxiety, depression, and functioning, particularly over longer time periods.
+Besides improvements in anxiety and worry we also saw improvements in daily functioning, quality of life and depression – an important finding given the close links between anxiety, depression, and functioning, particularly over longer time periods.

 “Studies like this one highlight the immense potential that lies within internet-delivered interventions.
-They are an effective way of bringing evidence-based care to more people than we'll ever be able to reach with traditional modes of treatment only.
-As we extend the routine roll-out of internet-delivered intervention for conditions like Generalized Anxiety Disorder, we can ensure that no help-seeking individuals are left without adequate treatment anymore.”
+They are an effective way of bringing evidence-based care to more people than we will ever be able to reach with traditional modes of treatment only.
+As we extend the routine roll-out of internet-delivered intervention for conditions like Generalised Anxiety Disorder we can ensure that no help-seeking individuals are left without adequate treatment anymore.”

 “This study further extends our knowledge and understanding of digital mental health.
-SCH is leading in this area and has specific interventions for GAD.
-These interventions are in use across health systems, institutions and organizations worldwide.”
+SCH is leading in this area and have specific interventions for GAD.
+These interventions are in use across health systems, institutions and organisations worldwide.”